 Collect Data, Influence Votes: 'If Then' Traces The Genesis Of Data-Driven Politics

-Formed in 1959, Simulmatics charged clients a hefty fee to access its "people machine" — a computer program that drew on polling information and behavioral science in order to mathematically predict the impact of an advertising pitch or political message.
+Formed in 1959, Simulmatics charged clients a hefty fee to access its "people machine" — a computer program that drew on polling information and behavioral science to predict mathematically the impact of an advertising pitch or political message.

 "He was a very devoted liberal ... and got into political consulting, which is what a lot of advertising agencies had done, mostly for Republicans," Lepore says.
 "But Greenfield wanted to bring political consulting to Democrats."